Modern Times (community): Background

-Modern Times begins
+History

+Establishment

 Steven Pearl Andrews met Josiah Warren in 1851 in New York City.
 Andrews was a lawyer and an abolitionist.
-He had varied interests that ranged from American Shorthand to being conversant with over 30 languages.
+He had varied interests that included American Shorthand and being conversant with over 30 languages.
 Andrews was so fascinated by Warren’s ideas that he wrote a book about them in order to give them a wider audience.
-In 1851 they decided to start their experimental village of Modern Times located in what is now Brentwood.
+In 1851, they decided to start their experimental village of Modern Times located in what is now Brentwood.
 Warren and Andrews sold the land at cost to the new settlers with the stipulation that the buyers had to wait at least five years before they could sell the land at a market price.
 Sales before that time had to be at cost.

 Life at Modern Times

-William Metcalf was the first person to put a home up in the spring of 1851.
-In the next year 10 more families moved in.
-The ability to swap labor notes for other people’s labor and Josiah Warren’s cost-saving method of making bricks out of sundried mortar insured that the home prices would be affordable.
-By 1855, the NY State census reported 85 people living in Modern Times.
-In 1860 the federal census listed a total of 126 residents.
+William Metcalf was the first person to put a home up in spring 1851.
+In the next year, ten more families moved in.
+The ability to swap labor notes for other people's labor and Josiah Warren's cost-saving method of making bricks out of sundried mortar ensured that the home prices would be affordable.
+By 1855, the New York State census reported 85 people living in Modern Times.
+In 1860, the federal census listed 126 residents.